Skip to main content

 A full and robust schedule of conferences contributes to the active learning environment for medical residents:

 Summer Conference Series:

 July and August feature the summer conference series, in which the fundamentals of clinical decision-making and patient management are reviewed.
-Lunch is provided at these conferences.

 These interactive, case-oriented lunch time conferences begin in September and continue through May.
 They take place two days per week and focus on a core curriculum in general internal medicine, internal medicine subspecialties and related specialties.
-Lunch is provided at these conferences.

 Benjamin Gouley, MD, Medical Grand Rounds: